Ricardogll/Audio-Research/docs/readme.md

 ### TODO

-Now add the music of the path recieved to your playlist.
+Now go to the function AddMusicToList and add the music of the path recieved to your playlist.
 Once done, you can start to add songs to the playlist on the scene, in my case *ctMap*.

 *img de los pasos